paulaperales/Turtlecup/README.md

 2. In the same command window execute `roslaunch turtlebot_gazebo turtlecup.launch`.
 3. Open a new command window and execute `roslaunch turtlebot_gazebo navigation.launch`
 4. Open a new command window and execute `roslaunch turtlebot_gazebo init_var_and_gk.launch`
-5. Open a new command window and execute `roslaunch turtlebot_gazebo init_player`
+5. Open a new command window and execute `roslaunch turtlebot_gazebo init_player.launch`

+The robot in the centre of the field will start looking for the ball and computing the trajectory.
+Meanwhile, the goalkeepers will be looking for the ball until it gets close enough.
+When the shoot is done, the goalkeepers will try to stop it.
+Whether if it finishes in goal or not, the execution ends after some time.
+It must be closed and executed again for another try.